 TEDDY BEAR CLEANING TIPS

-- Some teddies from the 1960s and 70s are stuffed with foam which degrades over time, and can work through to the surface as a dust.
-In these cases it’s best to replace the filling with modern polyfill after a thorough cleaning.
+Often teddies from the 1960s and 70s are stuffed with foam which degrades over time, and can work through to the surface as a sticky dust.
+In these cases the foam can be replaced with a modern polyfil after a thorough cleaning.

 CARE AND STORAGE